 What Wages and Benefits Can I Expect?

-The median wage in 2016 for Registered Nurses in California is $101,855 annually, or $48.97 hourly.
-The median wage for Registered Nurses in San Diego County is $86,709 annually, or $41.69 hourly.
+The median wage in 2016 for Registered Nurses in California was $101,855 annually, or $48.97 hourly.
+The median wage for Registered Nurses in San Diego County was $86,709 annually, or $41.69 hourly.
 The median is the point at which half of the workers earn more and half earn less.

 Benefit packages vary among employers.
 Generally, RNs receive medical, dental, and retirement benefits.
 In addition, most employers provide vision, life, vacation, and sick leave to RNs that work full-time.